Flock1/Flock1.github.io/index.md

 Sarvagya is a graduate student at University of Massachusetts in Boston, focusing on machine learning.
 His specific interessts include reinforcement learning, information theory, model compression, theoretical machine learning.

+### Specific Projects:

+1. Object Detection and collision avoidence for self driving cars:

+- A project I worked on at the Indian Institute of Science in Bangalore, India.
+Under the supervision of Prof. Chiranjib Bhattacharyya, we collected and curated the data by driving around the IISc campus and trained models on them.

+2.

 You can use the [editor on GitHub](https://github.com/Flock1/Flock1.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.